knaik/knaik.github.io/_posts/2016-01-11-Elections.markdown

 Question: Restating the question.

 Trump: I became president so I don't believe people care about me releasing tax returns.

+Essentially Trump aruges that if people cared about the tax returns, they wouldn't have elected him.
+Since he is now elected, the Tax returns are no longer relevant.
+He doesn't explicity say he won't show his tax returns.

+Trump is giving up control of his assets and will do things in his power to be sever his connections with his business.
+He is isolating himself from his businesses.